sumutoni/binary_trees/README.md

 Write a function that inserts a node as the right-child of another node.
 If parent already has a right-child, the new node must take its place, and the old right-child must be set as the right-child of the new node.

+## Task 3
+Write a function that deletes an entire binary tree

 ## Task 4
 Write a function that checks if a node is a leaf